 - Functional modules are defined and tested incrementally in an iterative refinement process

 - Design decisions are explicitly based on claims analyses, explicating the up-downside tradeoffs

 - Keeping and sharing the design rationale is key for progress and coherence in automation development

 In an international project, the European Space Agency asked to establish a sound requirements baseline for a "Mission Execution Crew Assistant" (MECA) for future manned deep space missions (e.g. to Mars).
-As a concise method was lacking for the development of the envisioned human-automation system, a first version of the SCE methodology was constructed and applied.
+As a concise method was lacking for the research & development of the envisioned human-automation system, a first version of the SCE methodology was constructed and applied.
 This methodology combines approaches from user-centered design, cognitive engineering and requirements analyses to establish a coherent "self-explaining" requirements baseline consisting of:

 - The foundation that captures the relevant domain, human factors and technological knowledge.

 - The specification of the objectives, use cases, functions (requirements) and the (expected) effects (claims).